Death of the Soul

 "We are ok for the time being, that I know," Li'Chin said.
 "At the moment, we're not a threat."

 "We're not a threat!"
 Tom snapped.
 "We're very close to teaching the kids sword or knife fighting."
-James frowned in his direction, "not really, but we've got Annika swinging a samurai sword around like a swish kebab, heck Jessie knows how to use a sword.. my god she was lethal without it."
+James frowned in his direction, "not really, but Kevin got Annika swinging a samurai sword around like a swish kebab, heck Jessie knows how to use a sword.
+My god she was lethal without it."

 "Only melee weapons I see," Li'Chin said.

-"Phasers don't generally work on demons, they're only given to the defensive crewmembers.. they can at least stun them," James replied.
+"Phasers don't generally work on demons.
+They can at least stun them," James replied.
 "Now to help get that image of Annika swinging a sword around out of my head, why can't you or Mr Wesley take the trainees?"

-"I'll think about it, if it's only a few hours I might do it," James said.
+"I'll think about it, if it's only a few hours next week or something, I might do it," James said.

-"Well I would of preferred a two da.."
+"Well I would have preferred a two da..."
 Li'Chin giddily said, he trailed off when he got another glare.
 "A few hours yes, maybe."

 "I'd suggest the holodecks for this trip, but it's in use 24/7 and it's probably more dangerous than a shuttle mission," Tom said, pulling a face.
 "That's saying a lot."